AvolitesLtd/TitanManual/docs/effects.md

 ---
 id: effects
-title: Shapes and Pixel Mapper Effects
+title: Shapes and Effects introduction
-sidebar_label: Shapes and Pixel Mapper Effects
+sidebar_label: Shapes and Effects introduction
 ---

-The **Shape Generator** in Titan *(sometimes known as an Effects Generator on other consoles)* allows you to quickly create exciting light shows using lots of movement and changes, with the minimum of programming.
+The **Shape Generator** in Titan (sometimes known as an Effects Generator on other consoles) allows you to quickly create exciting light shows using lots of movement and changes, with the minimum of programming.
 A range of speed controls allow you to modify how the shapes appear at showtime giving you a whole range of effects from a few basic stored [cues](cues.md).